Skip to content

 Each network allows you to create a profile for your account.
 And these profiles matter.

-Your profile gives other users a quick look at what you're about and what you're offering.
+Your profile gives other users a quick look at who you are and what you're offering.
 I've gotten a couple of queries based on my profile on Instagram and LinkedIn.
 Again, they matter.

 So, what should you put in your social media profile?